Gov. Newsom Fuels Speculation of Presidential Run With TV Ad Buys in Florida

 Gerston thinks Newsom wants his voice and brand expanded just in case.

-“And position himself, so, that if for some reason (Joe) Biden doesn’t run, and if (Kamala) Harris falters, there is Newsom,” he said.
+“And position himself, so, that if for some reason Biden doesn’t run, and if Harris falters, there is Newsom,” he said.

 But Gerston added there are a lot of "what ifs" on this and thinks Newsom has his sights set on 2028, not 2024.